-Investors interested in Finance stocks should always be looking to find the best-performing companies in the group.
-Aflac (AFL) is a stock that can certainly grab the attention of many investors, but do its recent returns compare favorably to the sector as a whole?
+Investors focused on the Finance space have likely heard of Aflac (AFL), but is the stock performing well in comparison to the rest of its sector peers?
 One simple way to answer this question is to take a look at the year-to-date performance of AFL and the rest of the Finance group's stocks.

-Aflac is a member of our Finance group, which includes 855 different companies and currently sits at #7 in the Zacks Sector Rank.
-The Zacks Sector Rank considers 16 different sector groups.
-The average Zacks Rank of the individual stocks within the groups is measured, and the sectors are listed from best to worst.
+Aflac is a member of the Finance sector.
+This group includes 855 individual stocks and currently holds a Zacks Sector Rank of #8.
+The Zacks Sector Rank considers 16 different groups, measuring the average Zacks Rank of the individual stocks within the sector to gauge the strength of each group.

-The Zacks Rank is a proven system that emphasizes earnings estimates and estimate revisions, highlighting a variety of stocks that are displaying the right characteristics to beat the market over the next one to three months.
+The Zacks Rank is a proven model that highlights a variety of stocks with the right characteristics to outperform the market over the next one to three months.
+The system emphasizes earnings estimate revisions and favors companies with improving earnings outlooks.
 AFL is currently sporting a Zacks Rank of #2 (Buy).

 Over the past 90 days, the Zacks Consensus Estimate for AFL's full-year earnings has moved 1.05% higher.
-This means that analyst sentiment is stronger and the stock's earnings outlook is improving.
+This is a sign of improving analyst sentiment and a positive earnings outlook trend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report